When you're learning French, French pronunciation can seem pretty intimidating.

 Finally, at long last, the French ‘r’ sound.

 As you probably already know, the French ‘r’ sound is quite different from what you’re used to in English.

 The letter ‘r’ has many, many different pronunciation styles, and the ‘r’ we’re used to in English is actually far rarer than the ‘r’ sound in languages like French and Spanish.

 In French, the ‘r’ sound is a glottal fricative.
 This means the back of the tongue is pressed against the upper throat as air pushes up around it.
 It is not a vibration.

-It is especially important to practice this sound with a tutor, and to concentrate on consonant pairs which combine the ‘r’ with other consonants, for example:
+It's especially important to practice this sound with a tutor.
+And to concentrate on consonant pairs which combine the ‘r’ with other consonants, for example: